-Further information about some of these services can be found at: https://czone.eastsussex.gov.uk/inclusion-and-send/isend-services/
+Further information about some of these services can be found at: https://czone.eastsussex.gov.uk/inclusion-and-send/isend-services/ 5.11.

-5.11.
 How do we evaluate the effectiveness of our SEND provision?

-We evaluate the effectiveness of our provision through:

-- Reviewing children's individual progress towards their APDR/ANP targets each term - Monitoring by the senior leadership team and SENCo including lesson observations, observations of intervention work, work scrutiny

-- Reviewing our provision maps which maintain an overview of the programmes and interventions used with each class.
+We evaluate the effectiveness of our provision through: 6.74, 6.76, 6.77 Reviewing children's individual progress towards their APDR/ANP targets each term Monitoring by the senior leadership team and SENCo including - lesson observations, observations of intervention work, work scrutiny o Reviewing our provision maps which maintain an overview of the programmes and interventions used with each class.
 The maps provide a basis for monitoring the effectiveness of interventions and the impact of those inventions on children's progress.
 This helps us to develop the use of interventions that are effective and to remove those that are less so.

-- o Pupil Voice

-- o Parent questionnaires / parent forums
+Pupil Voice Parent questionnaires / parent forums 5.12.

-5.12.
 What training have the staff had/are having to support children and young people with special educational needs and disability?

-We regularly and carefully review the quality of teaching for all children, including those children with SEN. This includes identifying particular patterns of need in the school, reviewing, and where necessary improving our staffs' knowledge and understanding of strategies to support children with SEN:

-- All staff have regular training and updates (at the start of every academic year and then weekly reminders, as a minimum) on child protection and safeguarding - Staff have individual/ group training on interventions, as required, to ensure they have sufficient skills and knowledge to deliver interventions effectively.
-This specific training is completed on INSET days, during after school training and on training courses led by outside agency staff - Monitoring by the senior leadership team ensures that whole school SEN training is planned for in the School Development Plan to reflect current needs of the school - Medical training is provided to support children with Health Care Plans e.g. epilepsy, diabetes, epi-pen training when the need is identified

-Individual / groups of staff have had the following training:

-- Precision Teaching training

-- o SEND reforms and the SEND Code of Practice

-- Nurture & Attachment Disorder training
+We regularly and carefully review the quality of teaching for all children, including 6.37, 6.50, those children with SEN. This includes identifying particular patterns of need in 6.77 the school, reviewing, and where necessary improving our staffs' knowledge and understanding of strategies to support children with SEN: All staff have regular training and updates (at the start of every academic year and then weekly reminders, as a minimum) on child protection and safeguarding Staff have individual/ group training on interventions, as required, to ensure they have sufficient skills and knowledge to deliver interventions effectively.
+This specific training is completed on INSET days, during after school training and on training courses led by outside agency staff Monitoring by the senior leadership team ensures that whole school SEN training is planned for in the School Development Plan to reflect current needs of the school Medical training is provided to support children with Health Care Plans e.g. epilepsy, diabetes, epi-pen training when the need is identified Individual / groups of staff have had the following training: Precision Teaching training SEND reforms and the SEND Code of Practice Nurture & Attachment Disorder training Autism training ADHD training Dyslexia

-- o ASD (Autism) training

-- ADHD training

-- o Dyslexia

-- Social, Emotional & Mental Health
+Social.
+Emotional & Mental Health

-- Loss & Bereavement
+Loss & Bereavement

-- o Communication in Print
+Communication in Print

-- Language Link
+Language Link

-- Speech Link
+Speech Link

-- Speech & Language
+Speech & Language

 - Positive Handling

 - Sensory Processing

-- o Jump Ahead and Sensory Circuits
+- Jump Ahead and Sensory Circuits

 - Mental Health First Aid

 - Attendance for SEN & vulnerable groups

+- Therapeutic Thinking

+- Adaptive Teaching